'Homeland,' 'Girls' win Directors Guild TV nominations

 Previous DGA winner Jay Roach will compete again in the television movies and mini-series category for the HBO film "Game Change," a behind-the-scenes drama about John McCain's and Sarah Palin's 2008 run for the White House.

-AMC is owned by AMC Networks (AMCX.O), CBS and Showtime are divisions of CBS Corp (CBS.N), HBO is part of Time Warner Inc (TWX.N), NBC is owned by Comcast Corp (CMCSA.O), ABC is part of Walt Disney Co (DIS.N) and FX is a division of News Corp (NWSA.O).
+AMC is owned by AMC Networks, CBS and Showtime are divisions of CBS Corp, HBO is part of Time Warner Inc , NBC is owned by Comcast Corp, ABC is part of Walt Disney Co and FX is a division of News Corp .